prasunanand/gsoc_blog/blog3.md

 Implement float dtype, complex dtype and integer dtype and Sparse Matrices.
 We have a long way to go.

 ## **Conclusion**

+## **Acknowledgement**

+I am very grateful to Google and the Ruby Science Foundation for this great opportunity.

+I am very thankful to Charles Nutter, Dr. John Woods and Pjotr Prins, who mentored me through the project.
+It has been a great learning experience.